-There are always 2 practice races on Sunday.
+There are usually 2 practice races on Sunday.
+If only one race is offered, it is regarded as two.

 If it is not possible to participate in practice races, there may be an exception granted to that driver.
 This is decided by the Sprint Race Coordinator.